AussieSeaweed/gameservice/docs/source/bases.rst

 All games implemented in gameframe share some attributes.
 In general, there are two classes of games:

-  - Non-sequential games: :class:`gameframe.game.Game`
+  - Non-sequential games: :mod:`gameframe.game`
-  - Sequential games: :class:`gameframe.sequential.SequentialGame`
+  - Sequential games: :mod:`gameframe.sequential`

 All games implemented on gameframe are of the above game types.